Respiratory Care Technology

 Applicants for the program must have successfully completed a high school diploma or GED with a grade of "C" or better, high school biology (or a 4-credit college biology course) and high school algebra (or MATH 118 or placement into a higher level math course).
 It is recommended that applicants have high school chemistry (or CHEM 110 or equivalent) and high school physics (or PHYS 105).
 These requirements must have been met within the past 10 years.
 For applicants holding a high school diploma, the 10-year requirement is calculated from the date of graduation.

-Students petitioning for admission must have a minimum of a 3.0 grade point average and must meet other department admission requirements, and will be admitted only upon favorable recommendation of the entire faculty.
+Students petitioning for admission must have a minimum of a 3.0 grade point average and must meet other program admission requirements, and will be admitted only upon favorable recommendation of the entire Respiratory Care faculty.

 All applicants are required to participate in the pre-entrance standardized testing program.
-Applicants may be interviewed by the program director, department head and/or members of the department's admission Committee.
+Applicants may be interviewed by the program director, clinical coordinator and/or members of the Respiratory Care faculty.
 Students petitioning for a second admission to the program must have a 2.75 grade point average and will be readmitted only upon favorable recommendation of the entire faculty.

 To remain in the Respiratory Care program students must maintain a grade of "C" or better in all Respiratory Care and required pre- and corequisite courses.
 During all clinical laboratory experiences, the student must maintain client safety and receive a passing grade for any clinical component of a course.
 Failure to do so will result in either a failure in the course or administrative or student-initiated withdrawal.